plays

 Full length, (90 minutes)

 Mable Kwan is the best grifter that ever lived.
 She taught sons H and Francis to be the best roper and fixer around.
-When youngest daughter Blue puts together the score of the decade, will they all get in on the action or who will walk away with it all?
+When youngest daughter Blue puts together the score of the decade, will they get in on the action together or will one of them walk away with it all?

 An EST/Sloan Commission